Skip to content

 GRPC[gRPC server :443]

-CTL[Control service<br/>8 RPCs]
+CTL[Control service<br/>actor + atespace RPCs]

 SID[SessionIdentity service<br/>MintJWT / MintCert]

-WF[Workflow engine<br/>create / resume / suspend / delete]
+WF[Workflow engine<br/>resume / suspend / pause]

 STORE[Redis store adapter]